craigargh/cfg-python/plan.md

   - Update setup slides

-- Check timings for all exercises and sections
-- Remove `in []` from slide styling
-- Make tables bigger
-- Can I get the same styling applied to pdf exports?
-- Add recap questions to lesson plans
 - Re-record gifs
 - Upload session 1-4 Jupyter notebooks with images and css
 - Export and upload session 1-4 slides